Welcome to the page for the ML challenge “Automatic Estimation of Dog Age”

 2. Petfinder data: contains 26190 images collected using the APIs of Petfinder, a portal for pet adoption.
 The division of dogs into groups is not verfied, and there is a diversity of angles and distances of the photos.
 The raw data has been cleaned, removing photos with more than one dog, containing pets or large parts of humans, and low quality images.

-The two parts of the dataset can be found here.
+The two parts of the dataset together with the testing set can be found here.

 This challenge is organized by: